Malcolm Messer1

 Last Edited=21 Jun 2008

-Sir William Berkeley Call, 3rd Bt. was born on 10 May 1815.1 He was the son of Sir William Pratt Call, 2nd Bt. and Lady Louisa Georgiana Forbes.1 He married Laura Emma Gardiner, daughter of Charles Wright Gardiner.1 He died on 22 December 1864 at age 49 at 25 Old Bond Street, London, England.1
+Sir William Berkeley Call, 3rd Bt. was born on 10 May 1815.1 He was the son of Sir William Pratt Call, 2nd Bt. and Lady Louisa Georgiana Forbes.1 He married Laura Emma Gardiner, daughter of Charles Wright Gardiner.1 He died on 22 December 1864 at age 49 at 25 Old Bond Street, London, EnglandG.1

-Sir William Berkeley Call, 3rd Bt. was a partner with Call, Marten & Comany, a London banking house.1 He succeeded to the title of 3rd Baronet Call, of Whiteford, co.
+He was a partner with Call, Marten & Comany, a London banking house.1 He succeeded as the 3rd Baronet Call, of Whiteford, co.
 Cornwall [G.B., 1791] on 3 December 1851.1 He was Special Deputy Warden of the Stanneries in 1852.1 He held the office of Sheriff of Cornwall in 1856.1

 Children of Sir William Berkeley Call, 3rd Bt. and Laura Emma Gardiner